hlissner/.vim/README.md

 I'd recommend you install macvim via [homebrew](http://mxcl.github.com/homebrew/).

+Alos, it uses [Vundle](https://github.com/gmarik/vundle) to keep plugins in check!

 ## Installation
 Clone it, install vundle and run "do_links" to symlink .g?vimrc and .vim to your home directory.